AND SO I TOOK THEIR EYE

 — Kirkus Review

-— D. Donovan, Midwest Book Review (D Donovan's Book of the Month)
+— Midwest Book Review (D Donovan's Book of the Month)

 Few short story collections have the richness and complexity of a novel.
 Ben Davies’ does.

-—Matthew Clark Davison, Author of Doubting Thomas and co-author of The Lab: Experiments in Writing Across Genre.
+—Matthew Clark Davison, Author of Doubting Thomas and The Lab: Experiments in Writing Across Genre.

-Ben C. Davies is a Californian-based author whose debut short story collection, And So I Took Their Eye, will be published by Bridge House Publishing in 2025.
+Ben C. Davies is a Californian-based author whose debut short story collection, And So I Took Their Eye, was published by Bridge House Publishing in July, 2025.
 Originally from the UK, his short fiction has appeared in journals such as The Fiery Scribe Review, Left Brain Media, and Downtime Review, while his articles have been featured in Electric Literature, The International Times, Work, Huck, and Lost.

-He serves as an editor for the Ginosko Literary Journal, is a member of the San Francisco Writers Grotto, and is currently finishing his debut novel, Black Sand.
-In addition to his writing, Davies is the co-founder and director of Studio Luce, a Guatemalan writing retreat and artist residency, and helps authors with marketing and publicity through Studio Luce Books.
+He serves as an editor for the Ginosko Literary Journal, is a member of the San Francisco Writers Grotto, and is currently finishing his debut novel.
+In addition to his writing, Davies teaches at California College of the Arts, is the co-founder and director of Studio Luce, a Guatemalan writing retreat and artist residency, and helps authors with marketing and publicity through Studio Luce Books.

 EVENTS